ckuelker/pankyll-documentation/en_US/Documentation/Features/global-site-parameters.md

 ---
-title: Global Site Parameters
+title: Global Website Parameters
 type: doc
 TOC: True
 author: Christian Külker
 date: 2020-04-26
 keywords:
-    - Global Site Parameter Feature
+    - Global Website Parameter Feature
 categories:
     - Feature
 features:
-    - Global Site Parameter
+    - Global Website Parameter
 tags:
     - Theme
     - Pankyll
-description: Global site parameters feature documentation
+description: Global website parameters feature documentation

 ---

-The **global site parameter feature** is more a necessity than a feature.
-The global site configuration in `cfg.yaml` need to have the mandatory section 'site' with some mandatory options for all themes.
-Every site need to know the source and target directories: `content_dir:`, `themes_dir:` and `public_dir:`.
+The **global website parameter feature** is more a necessity than a feature.
+The global website configuration in `cfg.yaml` need to have the mandatory section 'site' with some mandatory options for all themes.
+Every website need to know the source and target directories: `content_dir:`, `themes_dir:` and `public_dir:`.
 Then a fall back title is defined with `title:` as well as the [theme] name with `theme_name:`.
 The theme name is the name of the directory under `themes`.
 So for example if you are using a fictional theme `star` in `themes` like so `themes/pankyl-theme-star`, then you have the set the key `theme_name` as `theme_name: /pankyl-theme-star`.
-And last but not least the `site:` section defines the `url:` key that is a prefix to your site.
+And last but not least the `site:` section defines the `url:` key that is a prefix to your website.
 Usually this is just `/`.
 But in principle it can be different.
 While not all themes have to use all options the following options are minimal and mandatory.

 ```yaml